/ Peoria Work Accident Lawyer

 Calculating these benefits involves evaluating medical assessments, wage history, and the nature of your disability.

-Getting through a workplace injury involves more than just medical recovery; it also includes adjusting the path back to work.
-In Illinois, employers are often required to provide alternate positions to assist injured employees during their return-to-work process.
-This approach not only promotes a more manageable return to work but also helps protect earnings and professional identity.
+Healing after a job-related accident involves more than just medical recovery; it also includes adjusting the path back to work.
+In Illinois, employers are often required to provide light-duty or light-duty assignments to assist injured employees during their recovery period.
+This approach not only facilitates a more manageable return to work but also helps protect earnings and professional identity.

 “A successful return-to-work plan benefits both the employee and employer by promoting recovery and reducing downtime.”